Wixel/GUMP/README.markdown

 # Getting started

-GUMP is a standalone PHP data validation and filtering class that makes form (or any other data) validation easy and painless without the reliance on a framework.
+GUMP is a standalone PHP data validation and filtering class that makes validating any data easy and painless without the reliance on a framework.

 #### There are 2 ways to install GUMP